siddk/deep-nlp/cifar_cnn/README.md

 Given an image, classify it as one of ten different categories: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.

+Note: Currently no results shown, as the model takes several hours to train on GPU.

 ## Model Setup ##
 + **Input**: 28 x 28 Pixel Image.
 At training time, a series of distortions are performed, to help with model regularization.
 At evaluation time, the regular images are used.